 You may sit up late into the night trying to learn new concepts, but if you don’t get enough sleep, it may be difficult to remember the new concepts.

-A study on rats showed that depriving them of REM sleep for 4 days reduced cell proliferation in the forebrain.
+An on rats showed that depriving them of REM sleep for 4 days reduced cell proliferation in the forebrain.
 This process of cell proliferation contributes to long term memory.

 Both NREM and REM sleep are equally important for learning and memory.
 NREM sleep familiarizes your brain with the new learnings and REM sleep consolidates them well in your long term memory.